rmavis/bm/readme.md

 	$ star -l wiki art

-If multiple entries match the given tags, then you'll be shown a numbered list of them and prompted for the one you want.
+If multiple entries match the given tags, you'll be shown a numbered list of them and prompted to enter the number of the one you want.
 The text on the numbered line will be `pbcopy`'d or `open`ed.
 Tags are listed beneath the numbered line.
 The lists look something like this:

     1) http://printingcode.runemadsen.com/lecture-intro/
        Tags: art, computers, design, generative, history